Israel Amter: Early life

 Israel Amter was born March 26, 1881, in Denver, Colorado, to Jewish-Hungarian parents.
 His father, Marks Amter, was originally from Riga, Latvia, then part of the Russian Empire.
 Growing up, Amter did not receive any sort of Jewish education, and most of his friends were gentiles.
 He received a musical education and studied the piano, which he would later abandon after entering politics.

-Amter married Sadie Van Veen, a Communist activist in her own right, in 1902; they had met at one of his piano concerts two years prior.
+After marrying Sadie Van Veen, a Communist activist in her own right, in 1902, they had met at one of his piano concerts two years prior.
 They had two children together.

 Career

 Communist Party

 In 1901, Amter became a member of the Socialist Party of America (SPA) before moving to Germany in 1903.
 While in Germany he edited the German Export Review and became a member of the Social Democratic Party.
 He also studied music at the Leipzig Conservatory where in 1912 he created an unperformed opera called Winona.
 Influenced by the Indianist movement, the story concerns a romance between a United States Army Officer and a Native American woman known as Winona.
 Amter returned to the United States when Germany entered World War I.

 In 1917 Amter rejoined the Socialist Party and was an active member of the Left Wing Section when it emerged in 1919.
 He was a founding member of the Communist Party of America at its first convention in September 1919.
-Amter seems to have followed the faction around C.E.
+Amter seems to have followed the faction around, C.E.
 Ruthenberg out of the party in April 1920, becoming a member of the United Communist Party (UCP).
 In November 1920 he was named to the editorial committee of the UCP.

 On April 29, 1921, Amter was arrested along with three others in a raid on the UCP's covert headquarters in New York by New York bomb squad detectives and Department of Justice agents.
 Amter was charged in the incident and released on bail.